 Note: The application is only for students intending to enroll in the 4 credit Internship Seminar and Fieldwork course.
 Students wishing to participate in an internship/volunteer without enrolling in the course should not fill out the application.
 These students will be able to particpate in an internship fair to find out about opportunities after arriving in Accra.

-The application deadline for Fall 2014 is Friday, April 11.
-Students that submit their application by April 11 will be notified by Monday, April 28.
+The application deadline for Spring 2015 is Friday, October 24.
+Students that submit their application by the application deadline will be notified by Monday, November 3.

 The online application requires you to answer a series of questions designed to help you think systematically about what you would like to learn and accomplish from an internship experience in Accra, and to indicate which internship placements you would be most interested in.
 You will also be required to upload a resume in .pdf or .doc format.